neurodesign/vagrant-jekyll/README.md

 This vagrant file will setup the vm, and automatically launch jekyll.

-A "pages" folder will be created upon first launch: jekyll will compile and watch for changes in it.

-This folder is .gitignored so you can create or clone your own repository in it, and do whatever you want into.

 ###Browse your site

 The website is available at [localhost:4000](http://localhost:4000/) thanks to port forwarding.
+An hello world index.html is present to demo the process.

 ###Check for the jekyll process if required

-If needed, you can check for the jekyll process: it is launched in a screen session name 'jekyll'.
+If needed, you can check for the jekyll process: it is launched in a screen session named 'jekyll'.

 Ssh into the vm, and run: